juju/docs/src/en/commands.md

    **Summary:**

-   Changes the password for the current or specified Juju user
+   Changes the password for the current or specified Juju user.

    **Options:**

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-c, --controller (= "")_

       Controller to operate in

    **Details:**